 - The owner is not responsible to pay this extra cost.

-- However, if, as a result, the project is delayed, then the owner might suffer losses in (1) additional costs to the owner team (extended durations) and (2) lost opportunity in delayed production.
+- However, if, as a result, the project is delayed, then the owner might suffer losses.
+These losses will be (1) additional costs to the owner team (extended durations) and (2) lost opportunity in delayed production.

-- Further, if a contractor is behind schedule, they might take shortcuts in scope or quality, which will also affect the owner negatively.
+- Further, if a contractor is behind schedule, they might take shortcuts in scope or quality.
+Consequently, this will also affect the owner negatively.

-The bottom line is the #illusionofrisktransfer since the contract price is not affected by poor productivity but the owner’s profit is significantly impacted, possibly many times more the cost of additional labor cost.
+The bottom line is the #illusionofrisktransfer since the contract price is not affected by poor productivity.
+However, the owner’s profit is significantly impacted, possibly many times more the cost of additional labor costs.

 We have stressed that fixed-price contracts are an illusion of risk transfer.
 These contracts are only transferring the implementation cost, mostly in limited to labor and materials, and direct supervision costs.
 They do not protect the owner against delays.
 They would not protect the owner from the poor performance of the facility if the contractor caused quality issues that affect production capacity.
 Sure, there could be liquidated damages, but these are often far from enough compensation.